samuelsimko/scarf/docs/tutorial.rst

        zbounds=[0, 1]
    )

-The arguments of the functions are similar to healpy's transforms with two notable additions:
+The arguments of the functions are similar to healpy's with two notable additions:

 - The ``nthreads`` parameter allow the user to specify the number of threads to use for the calculation (default = 1);
 - The ``zbounds`` parameter allow the user to specify which portion of the map should be taken into account by the transform.
   Only rings whose latitude :math:`\theta` is in the interval ``zbounds`` = :math:`[\cos(\theta_1), \cos(\theta_2)]` are taken into account.
+   Setting ``zbounds = [0,1]`` thus restricts ``map2alm()`` to the northern hemisphere.

 Transforms on custom geometries
 -------------------------------

-A scarf geometry is the specification of a map pixelisation scheme.
+A scarf geometry is the specification of a map pixelization scheme.

 Some examples are the HEALPix geometry, the Gauss-Legendre (GL) geometry, or the equiangular geometry.